Helping Students Succeed

 4. Set Up Individual Tutorials with the Teacher

 Badly underachieving students need individual help from the teacher.
 In my classes which average between 25 and 40 students, it is very hard to give this personal help during regular class periods.
 A good caring teacher will set aside some of his free time before, after, and during lunchtime to tutor individual students.

 5. Encourage Good or Excellent Students to Tutor Failing Students

 As much as a teacher may try, it will be impossible to give individual help to all students.
-For this reason it is necessary for a teacher to persuade his better students to help the poor and failing students with their school work.
-I have done this in many of classes and seen the gradual progress of my weaker students.
+For this reason, a teacher must persuade his better students to help the poor and failing students with their school work.
+I have done this in many classes and seen the gradual progress of my weaker students.